 Welcome to the Department of Aviation.
 The information found on our web site should answer many of your questions and possibly raise some new ones.
 After you formulate some opinions and ideas as to your choice of major, please write, or call us to discuss your decision.
 Satisfactory completion of this course of study will lead to a Bachelor of Science Degree in either Aviation Management or Professional Pilot.

 Students must apply for acceptance into the Aviation Program after being accepted into CWU.
 Application information and forms are available on the Department of Aviation's website, from CWU admissions, or from the Department of Aviation office.
-Admission decisions are based on a number of factors including grade point average, SAT/ACT scores, financial capability and a written statement of purpose, as outlined in the Aviation application form.
+Admission decisions are based on a number of factors including grade point average, SAT/ACT scores, financial capability and a written statement of purpose, as outlined in the Aviation application.
+Click HERE for student forms.